s-cox/ADMM_Data_Dictionary/assetclass_template.md

 ---
 # Asset Class Templating

-This is a holding page that will later be a template on how to fill in an Component Entry
+This is a holding page that will later be a template on how to fill in an Asset Class Entry